Frequently Asked Questions

-In both 2015 and 2016, meningococcal disease affected around 400 people in the U.S. Furthermore, 30-40% of these cases led to death, severe brain damage, or amputations.
+In 2019, meningococcal disease affected nearly 400 people in the U.S. Furthermore, 30-40% of these cases led to death, severe brain damage, or amputations.

 Meningitis Serogroup B (Men B) causes more than one in three cases of meningococcal disease in the U.S. Men B is the most common cause of meningococcal disease in infants and adolescents.
 There are approximately 150-200 cases of Men B annually in the U.S., including outbreaks on multiple college campuses over the past 5 years.

 The Advisory Committee on Immunization Practices (ACIP) and CDC recommend all adolescents and young adults aged 16–23 years may be vaccinated with MenB vaccines to provide protection against serogroup B meningococcal disease.

 The ACIP and CDC currently recommend routine use of MenB vaccines among persons aged ≥10 years who are at increased risk for serogroup B meningococcal disease, including persons who have persistent complement component deficiencies; persons who have anatomic or functional asplenia; microbiologists who routinely are exposed to isolates of Neisseria meningitidis; and persons identified to be at increased risk because of a serogroup B meningococcal disease outbreak.